cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ### 2. Make prescale table

-The PS table for our modified menu can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/master/tutorials/rate-estimation/input/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv)
+The PS table for our modified menu is [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/master/tutorials/rate-estimation/input/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv)

 In order to create this new PS table that contains the PS columns for the new seeds from scratch, the steps to follow are:
 ```
 cd L1MenuTools/pstools
 bash run-ps-generate.sh https://github.com/cms-l1-dpg/L1Menu2018/raw/master/official/PrescaleTables/PrescaleTable-1_L1Menu_Collisions2018_v2_1_0.xlsx https://raw.githubusercontent.com/cms-l1-dpg/L1Tutorials/master/tutorials/rate-estimation/input/L1Menu_Collisions2022_v0_1_1_modified.xml --output PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified
 ```
-Firstly, you have to provide an already existing PS table (in xlsx format) and then you have to provide the menu with your new seeds.
+Firstly, you have to provide an already existing PS table (in xlsx format) and then you have to provide the menu that contains your new seeds.

 The available options are
 * --newSeedPS: specifies the number of PS to use for the new seeds, by default PS of the new seeds is set to 1